 Dental veneers are shells that fit over the front section of teeth to conceal cosmetic imperfections.
 High-quality veneers should look identical to natural teeth.
 For the most part, they simply improve the look of teeth but don’t offer any reparative benefits.
 They’re best for people who have otherwise healthy teeth but want to improve the look of discolouration and minor gaps or cracks.

-These are just a few dental treatments available to help improve your teeth and overall dental health.
-Check with your dentist to determine which procedures, if any, will suit your needs.
+Numerous dental treatments are available to help improve your teeth and overall dental health.
+Consult with a dental practitioner to determine which procedures, if any, will suit your needs.
+There’s nothing quite like having a sparkling set of pearly whites that will give you that extra boost of confidence!